panu-kangas/push_swap/README.md

 🔢🔢🔢 **21-320 (sort_mid)**

 - First divide the Stack A numbers into 8 segments (divide and conquer) by moving them two segments at a time into Stack B.
-- Because I use integer math, division to 8 segments might leave me with a modulus value.
+- Division to 8 segments might leave me with a modulus value.
   --> If so, the "modulus amount of numbers" is left in Stack A. Now I sort them using sort_small logic.
-- Then I use insertion sort to sort all the numbers from Stack B to Stack A. Because numbers are now quite close to their final position, this happenss quite efficiently.
+- Then I use insertion sort to sort all the numbers from Stack B to Stack A. Because numbers are now close to their final position, this happenss quite efficiently.
 - Finally rotate Stack A to get the smallest number on top.

 🔢🔢🔢🔢 **321--> (sort_big)**